Confidence and discoveries with e-values: Empirical studies

+We formalize the scientific theory of interest as the following statistical hypothesis about each gene $k$: given the multiset of expression levels in row $k$ of the data matrix, each ordering of the row has the same probability.
+In our current context, a \emph{nonconformity measure} is a measurable function of two multisets; we will use it by applying, for a given gene, to the multiset (of size 7) of the expression levels for the samples labelled BRCA1 and the multiset (of size 8) of the expression levels for the samples labelled BRCA2; the resulting value will be called the \emph{nonconformity score}.
+For computing base \e-values, we use the formula

-where $T_k$ is a nonnegative number (\emph{nonconformity score}, to be defined momentarily) computed from the $k$th row of the data matrix with each element labelled BRCA1 or BRCA2, $T_k^{0b}$ is the nonconformity score computed from the same row with randomly permuted labels, and $B$ is the number of permutations.
-In our experiments, the case $0/0$ of the right-hand side of \eqref{eq:permutation-e} never occurs.
-We will call \eqref{eq:permutation-e} the \emph{conformal \e-value}.
-We are justified in calling it an \e-value since, under the null hypothesis that the labels are uninformative, the expected value of the right-hand side of \eqref{eq:permutation-e} is 1 if we set $0/0:=1$.
-(Moreover, the conditional expectation of the right-hand side of \eqref{eq:permutation-e} is 1 given the multiset of nonconformity scores $\{T_k^{01},\dots,T_k^{0B},T_k\}$, the expectation being over all choices of the position of the true nonconformity score in the multiset.)
+where $T_k$ is the nonconformity score computed from the $k$th row of the data matrix with the true labels (BRCA1 or BRCA2) for each sample, $T_k^{0b}$ is the nonconformity score computed from the same row with randomly permuted labels, and $B$ is the number of permutations.
+In our experiments, the case $0/0$ of the right-hand side of \eqref{eq:permutation_e} never occurs.
+We will call \eqref{eq:permutation_e} the \emph{Monte Carlo \e-value}.
+We are justified in calling it an \e-value since, under the null hypothesis, the expected value of the right-hand side of \eqref{eq:permutation_e} is 1 if we set $0/0:=1$.
+(Moreover, the conditional expectation of the right-hand side of \eqref{eq:permutation_e} is 1 given the multiset of nonconformity scores $\{T_k^{01},\dots,T_k^{0B},T_k\}$, the expectation being over all choices of the position of the true nonconformity score in the multiset.)

-We define the nonconformity score as $T_k:=f(t_k)$ for some function $f$ of the \textit{t}-statistic $t_k$, which we will define shortly (see \eqref{eq:t}).
-Our choice of $f$ is motivated by the Bayesian two-sample \textit{t}-test widely discussed in recent literature starting from \citet{Gonen/etal:2005} and briefly reviewed in \citet[Section~3]{Gonen/etal:2019}.
-A standard expression for the Bayes factor produced by such a test via the \textit{t}-statistic $t$ is

-for positive constants $a$, $c$, and $d$ involving the number of degrees of freedom and effective sample size; see, e.g., \citet[(14)]{Wang/Liu:2016} and \citet[(1)]{Rouder/etal:2009}; the form \eqref{eq:expression} goes back to Jeffreys \citep[(12)]{Ly/etal:2016}.
-However, different constants are used in different papers.
-We set, without loss of generality, $c:=1$, since $c$ cancels out when using \eqref{eq:permutation-e}.
-We further simplify \eqref{eq:expression} by ignoring the ``$1+{}$''; this makes $a$ and any constant factors in the definition of the \textit{t}-statistic $t$ (there is a non-trivial factor under the assumption of equal variances for the two groups) irrelevant, as they also cancel out when applying \eqref{eq:permutation-e}.
-Of course, this step does not affect the validity of our methods.
+Our nonconformity measure will be defined in terms of the \textit{t}-statistic.
 Let $x_{k j}$ be the base two logarithm of the value in row $k$ and column $j$ of the data matrix (although the base does not matter in our empirical studies).
 The two-sample \textit{t}-statistic for the $k$th gene is

 where $n_1=7$ is the number of BRCA1 columns, $n_2=8$ is the number of BRCA2 columns, and

 are the sample mean and variance for the BRCA1 entries, with the analogous expressions for BRCA2.
 The variances of the two groups (BRCA1 and BRCA2) are not assumed to be equal (following \citet{Storey/Tibshirani:2003}), but using equal-variance two-sample \textit{t}-statistics would lead to similar results.